Noelw03/ManyBodyProblem/README.md

 # ThreeBodyProblem
-Little project in which I try to numerically visualize the three body problem with Python in a object oriented way.
+Little project in which I try to numerically visualize the three body problem with the velocity-verlet algorithm in Python in a object oriented way.

 To run the code, you have to install the librarys given in the "requirements.txt" file.